 State foreclosure affects foreclosure inventory

-There are basically two different types of state foreclosure laws—judicial and non-judicial.
-In non-judicial states, foreclosures are handled through a streamlined process and generally take a few months.
-In judicial states, foreclosures can take years, as judges are often reluctant to push a delinquent borrower out of their home.
-As you can see from the map below, the states with the biggest foreclosure inventory are the states with judicial foreclosure processes—New York, New Jersey, and Florida.
+There are basically two types of state foreclosure laws: judicial and nonjudicial.
+In nonjudicial states, foreclosures are handled through a streamlined process and generally take a few months.
+In judicial states, foreclosures can take years, as judges are often reluctant to push delinquent borrowers out of their homes.

 Foreclosure inventory affects home price appreciation

 We’ve seen that home price appreciation varies widely by location.
-In California, the foreclosure pipeline has been worked through and we’re seeing price appreciation and bidding wars reminiscent of the peak of the bubble years.
-In the judicial states—particularly New York, New Jersey, and Connecticut—we’re seeing much lower home price appreciation.
-In fact, there’s very little residential construction at all—at least compared to some of the other states.
+In California, the foreclosure pipeline has been worked through, and we’re seeing price appreciation and bidding wars reminiscent of the peak of the bubble years.
+In the judicial states (particularly New York, New Jersey, and Connecticut), we’re seeing much lower home price appreciation.
+In fact, there’s very little residential construction, at least compared to some of the other states.

 Implications for mortgage REITs

-Real estate prices are a bigger driver of non-agency real estate investment trusts (or REITs), such as CYS Investments (CYS), Newcastle (NCT), and Redwood Trust (RWT), than they are of agency REITs like Annaly (NLY) and American Capital (AGNC).
+Real estate prices are a bigger driver of nonagency real estate investment trusts (or REITs) such as CYS Investments (CYS), Newcastle Investment Corp.
+(NCT), and Redwood Trust (RWT) than they are of agency REITs such as Annaly Capital Management (NLY) and American Capital Agency (AGNC).
 When prices rise, delinquencies drop.
-This is important because non-agency REITs face credit risk.
+This is important because nonagency REITs face credit risk.
 Even for agency REITs, which invest in government mortgages, rising real estate prices can drive prepayments, which negatively affects their returns.